Visit our other Wisconsin Historical Society websites!

 Description: Factory inspector examining artillery shells at International Harvester's Milwaukee Works.
 Original caption reads: "Inspector Thomas Pedersen checks 75 mm...

 Description: This speed increaser, a component of a generator drive, was purchased by Allis Chalmers and used by the United States Corps of Engineers.
 Falk caption read...

 Description: Design in brown for Wisconsin Centennial 3 cent postage stamp.

 Description: This product was later purchased by Fuller Company (Traylor Engineering and Manufacturing).
 Falk caption reads, "Estimated rough weight 46,720 pounds.
 Flan...

 Description: Factory worker operating a "Hannifin quenching press" at International Harvester's Milwaukee Works.

 Date: 1917 ca.

-Description: Photographic postcard showing the wing panel assembly for the Lawson Military Tractor 2 (M.T.2).
+Description: Photographic postcard showing the landing chassis for the Lawson Military Tractor 2 (M.T.2).

 If you didn't find the material you searched for, our Library Reference Staff can help.